Evelyn Herlitzius: Bayreuth

 Her debut at the Bayreuth Festival was in 2002 the part of Brünnhilde in Wagner's Ring, repeated in the following years.
 In 2006 and 2007 she was Kundry in Parsifal, in 2010 Ortrud in Lohengrin.
-In 2015 she stepped in to sing Isolde in the opening of the Bayreuth Festival, staged by Katharina Wagner and conducted by Christian Thielemann.
+In 2015 she stepped in as Isolde in Tristan und Isolde for the opening of the festival, staged by Katharina Wagner and conducted by Christian Thielemann.
 Martin Kettle wrote in The Guardian of her "radiant account of the scene" closing the work.

 Guest performances

-Herlitzius performed as a guest at the major opera houses: Gutrune in Wagner's Götterdämmerung at the Badisches Staatstheater Karlsruhe, Marie in Berg's Wozzeck and Leonore in Beethoven's Fidelio at the Saarländisches Staatstheater in Saarbrücken, Leonore also at the Bregenzer Festspiele of 1996, Venus in Henze's Venus und Adonis at the Bayerische Staatsoper, Sieglinde in Wagner's Die Walküre, conducted by Giuseppe Sinopoli at the Accademia di Santa Cecilia in Rome, and Isolde in Tristan und Isolde at the Aalto Theatre in Essen.
+Herlitzius performed as a guest at the major opera houses: Gutrune in Wagner's Götterdämmerung at the Badisches Staatstheater Karlsruhe, Marie in Berg's Wozzeck and Leonore in Beethoven's Fidelio at the Saarländisches Staatstheater in Saarbrücken, Leonore also at the Bregenzer Festspiele of 1996, Venus in Henze's Venus und Adonis at the Bayerische Staatsoper, Sieglinde in Wagner's Die Walküre, conducted by Giuseppe Sinopoli at the Accademia di Santa Cecilia in Rome, and Isolde at the Aalto Theatre in Essen.
 In 2010 she performed the title role in Janáček's Katja Kabanowa at the Théâtre de la Monnaie.
 She appeared as Elektra at the Aix-en-Provence 2013, in the last production of stage director Patrice Chéreau.
 A reviewer called her Elektra "a creature of mesmerising intensity", and wrote "Singing tirelessly and trenchantly – her top notes searing, her delivery of the text pellucid – Herlitzius nails all the character's lithe foxy intelligence and never sinks to histrionic ham or rant."
 In 2018, she made her long-awaited US debut as Kundry in Parsifal at the Metropolitan Opera.